DoNotPay Uncovers: How Much Is a Seatbelt Ticket in GA?

 Our nifty app can help you dismiss a ticket hassle-free.
 We can auto-generate a tailor-made appeal letter.
 The whole process will be over in a couple of minutes—including mailing the request because we can do that for you.

-To test out DoNotPay’s efficiency, log into your account and:
+To test out DoNotPay’s efficiency, and:

 - Choose the Seatbelt Ticket product

 - Snap a pic of your seatbelt ticket

 - Tell us who got the ticket and which argument you want to use to overturn it